XavierJiezou/face-parsing-toolbox/README.md

 # Face Parsing Toolbox

-Face parsing toolbox is built on top of [PyTorch](https://pytorch.org/).
-This toolbox provides a simple and efficient way to perform face parsing on images.
+This toolbox provides a simple and efficient way to perform face parsing/segmentation on images.

 ## Installation